neo4j-partners/amazon-cloud-formation-neo4j/test/benchmarking/providers/PROVIDERS-API-README.md

 * Must provide a create.sh script.
 * Must provide a delete.sh script.

+This lets you implement a provider in whatever tech you want, python, go, whatever.

 ## Creating Clusters

 The create-cluster.sh script must output the following (but can output anything else):